7ERr0r/jstack2devtools/README.md

 # jstack2devtools
 Converts java stacktraces to Chromium DevTools format .json

+Profile your app simply without RMI/Java agent

-Similar to VisualVM and JProfiler, but better - contains Timeline
+Method similar to VisualVM sampler and JProfiler, but better - contains Timeline, which allows you to spot *when* the lag spike happened and what caused it (if it wasn't GC).

 ![alt text](https://github.com/Szperak/jstack2devtools/raw/master/demo.png "Chrome demo")